Eagle Letters of Recommendation Procedures

 and Contact Page (B).
 Save it as a PDF file.

-• Electronically Submit the Completed Form: Submit the PDF File of the completed Eagle Scout
+• Electronically Submit the Completed Form: Please submit all required documents using the To Submit Eagle Scout Application link

 • Provide Eagle Project Data: “To Submit Project Data” and enter the requested information concerning the Eagle Scout Service Project.
 NOTE: This information is optional but it is used by National to show the amount of work Scouting is giving back to the community.